 This narrator has plenty of reasons to dislike his self-centered cats, which he outlines in specific detail.
 Use this title as an example of a multi-pronged argument.
 (Plus, show that sometimes, opinion writing actually leads us to change our own minds.
 By the end, the owner realizes he actually loves his pets, quirks and all.)

-15. I Can Be Anything!
-Don’t Tell Me I Can’t by Diane Dillon (K-3)
+21. I Can Be Anything!
+Don’t Tell Me I Can’t by Diane Dillon

 Book cover for I Can Be Anything!
 Don't Tell Me I Can't as an example of mentor texts for opinion writing

-Zoe makes big plans for her future, from being an archeologist to a veterinarian.
+Zoe makes big plans for her future, from being an archaeologist to a veterinarian.
 She quiets self-doubt with confident arguments.
 Aside from sharing this title’s lovely, affirming message, use it to teach kids to anticipate tough questions and head them off convincingly in their opinion writing.

 Book cover for Rise Up and Write It